michaellones/OptoPsh/README.md

     $ plottrajectories.sh <directory> <CEC-function-number> <moves|-1> <local|pop> [repeats]

-Where <directory> is usually a batch directory.
+Where "directory" is usually a batch directory.
 The fourth argument should be 'pop'; 'local' is obsolete.
 A value other than -1 for moves will cause the trajectory to be truncated at the specified iteration.
 Specifying a value for 'repeats' will generate multiple trajectory plots for each optimiser, which is useful due to stochasticity.
 Note that there is also an R script, plottrajectory.R, which generates a single plot from an existing trajectory file.

 Trajectory movies
 -----------------

-If ffmpeg is installed, the bash script trajectorymovie.sh can be used to generate a trajectory movie, with a frame for each move.
+If [ffmpeg](https://www.ffmpeg.org) is installed, the bash script trajectorymovie.sh can be used to generate a trajectory movie, with a frame for each move.

     $ trajectorymovie.sh <optimiser-file> <params-file> <CEC-function_number> <moves|-1> <local|pop> [max-pop]